 If you watch your own Facebook homepage load up, you will see this chunking effect in action.

-- The timeline loads over its skeleton layout, immediately followed by the right-hand ‘Trending’ and advertisement column.
+- The timeline loads over its skeleton layout, immediately followed by the right-hand column with stories, events, pages, and videos column.

 - The lefthand menu pops up.

 - The chat column pops up on the right.

 Users begin consuming content, starting with the timeline, during the first crucial microseconds while the page finishes its loading process.
 This is crucial given the number of times Facebook is loaded per day.

 2. Animate based on where the user should focus